josehenriqueroveda/josehenriqueroveda/README.md

 Hey there 👋,

-Interest in development, data science, python, enthusiast of artificial intelligence and machine learning.
-I love teaching, researching, as well as learning.
+Interest in Java, Databases, Python, AI and development of solutions using technology.
+I like to study, learn new things and work in hands-on.
 Graduation in Systems Analysis and Development.
-Currently I focus on studies on the development of solutions using technology.
-I have a passion for science: researching, exploring and writing articles about what I develop.
+(Precision Agriculture as extra subject) I have a passion for science and new knowledges, researching, exploring and writing articles about what I develop.

 ---

 ### Some articles out there ...
 I write about things that I am familiar with, things that I want to learn and that I am learning, always driven by curiosity.

-I seek to create solutions based on **data** using **Python**. 🐍
+---

+#### In the agribusiness sector 🌱🚜
+- Python: Analysing credit to agriculture in Brazil - [Read the article](https://medium.com/@zeh.henrique92/python-analysing-credit-to-agriculture-in-brazil-d82169acd0f7) (In english 🇺🇸).

+---
+#### To help other developers... 💻

+- Oracle Database: Cheat sheet for quick reference - [Access the page](https://josehenriqueroveda.github.io/oracle-cs/) (In english 🇺🇸)

 ---